G-Rath/audit-app/README.md

 providing support for ignoring advisories to keep your CI passing without having to sacrifice security.

+# NPM 7 Support

+There is initial support for `npm@7`, but it has meant the audit report output has been changed significantly due to the difference in information provided in the new version.

+In particular, it's now no longer possible to calculate the full dependency path to a vulnerability without making additional calls to `npm`.
+As such, currently the paths used for ignoring vulnerabilities with `npm@7` are made up solely of the advisory number followed by the name of the package the advisory is for.

+This may be improved in the future.

 # Getting Started

 To run `audit-app` as a once-off against an app, you can use `npx`: